ShaunGves/real-estate-dapp/README.md

 A full-stack Ethereum dapp for fractional real estate ownership.
 Investors pool ETH to fund property purchases; on success, each contributor receives ERC-20 tokens proportional to their stake.
 On failure, every investor reclaims their ETH.
 Inspired by Dubai's PRYPCO Mint / DLD tokenization initiative.

 > **Important context:** This is an **educational implementation on Ethereum testnet**.
-Real-world tokenized real estate (like Dubai's PRYPCO Mint) requires SPV legal structures, KYC/AML, regulatory licensing (VARA in the UAE), and direct integration with land registries.
+Real-world tokenized real estate (like Dubai's PRYPCO Mint) requires SPV legal structures, KYC/AML, regulatory licensing (VARA in the UAE) and direct integration with land registries.
 This project demonstrates the *on-chain mechanism* that underlies such systems — not a substitute for the legal wrapper.

 ## Architecture at a glance